 Profiles in the NYSP

 There exists no moment in time that I regret my career choice; becoming a member of the New York State Police in 1993.
 I chose this career with the intention of being in a position where I could make a difference in and give back to the community where I was raised.
-The State Police has afforded me the opportunity to continue my education while being employed full-time and I am currently working toward my master’s degree.
+The State Police has afforded me the opportunity to continue my education and obtain a Master's Degree, while being employed full-time.
+I am now an Adjunct Professor for the State University of New York at Mohawk Valley Community College, where I teach Mathematics and Criminal Justice courses.
 The benefits, a twenty-year retirement, competitive salary, promotional/advancement opportunities and healthcare ensure not only my future but also the future of my two daughters.

 Sergeant Scott Nell, Station Commander Troop D